emmabostian/fem-design-systems/docs/foundations-of-design.md

 Primary colors on the RGB color wheel are colors which, when combined, create pure white light.
 These are red, green, and blue.

-In the RYB color wheel primary colors are colors which cannot be creating by combing other colors.
+In the RYB color wheel primary colors are colors which cannot be created by combining other colors.
 These are red, yellow, and blue.

 #### Secondary Colors